Seket/voice-usher/README.md

 - Proxy not working:
   - Make sure `npm run dev` is used (starts both servers), and do not hardcode `http://localhost:3001` in the client; use `/api/...`.

-- Transcript not received at webhook:
-  - Ensure `VITE_TRANSCRIPT_WEBHOOK_URL` is set correctly.
-  - Check browser console/network tab for POST errors.

 ## What students will learn

-- How to separate private (server) and public (client) environment variables
 - How to send calls via Vapi from a secure backend
 - How to build a small dialer UI and integrate it with a backend
 - How to handle real-time voice events and transcripts